runjerry/HyperDeepRL/README.md

 # DeepRL

+## Forked to add generative capabilities to each algorithm contained.
+I'm not going to change anything from the original repo, including copyrights and licenses.

 > If you have any question or want to report a bug, please open an issue instead of emailing me directly.

 Modularized implementation of popular deep RL algorithms by PyTorch.
 Easy switch between toy tasks and challenging games.